 Tent holiday park: 5

 Best moments: start of trail at Cape Reinga, kauri sanctuary, sunrise at Dragon’s Spell tree house, Top of Bream Head, Tongariro, rapids on Whanganui, bouncy pillow, all my pettings!

-Worst moments: only getting shot at in South Auckland.
+Worst moments: just getting shot at in South Auckland.